abadfish/matador/README.md

 ## Usage

-Using Matador is fairly simple.
+Using Matadore is fairly simple.
 It asks for your location, for which you can give is an exact address or simply a zip code.
-Then it will ask you what sort of data you are looking to aquire about that location.
+Then it will ask you what sort of data you are looking to acquire about that location.
 For the time-being your choices are "wind," "pressure," "temp," "humidity", and "visibility."

 ## Development